 SRT members Alan Monroe (US), John Lacquey (US) and Trannie Lacquey (US) met with ShelterBox USA Ambassador Ken Thompson and local Rotarians on Sunday in the town of Ocean Springs in Mississippi to discuss the damage.

-'We also met with local government, the Fire Department and the Emergency Operations Center (EOC) and the all groups confirmed that there was no need for ShelterBoxes in Ocean Springs,' said Alan.
+"We also met with local government, the Fire Department and the Emergency Operations Center (EOC) and the all groups confirmed that there was no need for ShelterBoxes in Ocean Springs," said Alan.

-'The Fire Chief also connected us with other EOC's in the region including Jackson County and Pearl River Country, where families may also have been affected by the disaster.
+"The Fire Chief also connected us with other EOC's in the region including Jackson County and Pearl River Country, where families may also have been affected by the disaster.
 We will be heading to these areas later to make assessments for damage and suitability of ShelterBox aid.
-We are also reaching out to groups who have requested aid through the Federal Emergency Management Agency (FEMA).'
+We are also reaching out to groups who have requested aid through the Federal Emergency Management Agency (FEMA)."

-Reports said the storm surge was unusually bad in LaPlace, about 40 kilometres northwest of New Orleans, where many people were rescued from the rapidly rising water.
+Reports said the storm surge was unusually bad in LaPlace, about 40 kilometers northwest of New Orleans, where many people were rescued from the rapidly rising water.
 The team will be assessing the need here as well as in Placquermines Parish and Tamammy Parish.

 ShelterBox has also been responding to flooding in Haiti